EliaTorre/hmmrnn/README.md

 Configuration module for HMM-RNN experiments.
 Defines different configuration classes:
 - `DefaultConfig`: Base configuration with default parameters
 - `HMMTwo`, `HMMThree`, `HMMFour`, `HMMFive`: Configurations for linear-chain HMMs used in the paper
+- Additional configurations for fully-connected and cyclic HMM topologies

 ### hmm.py